kr-colab/disperseNN2/docs/source/usage.rst

 - ``seed``: random number seed.
 - ``out``: output prefix.

-This run will eventually print the training progress to stdout, while the model weights are saved to ``temp_wd/out1_model.hdf5``.
+This command will print the training progress to stdout.
+The loss decreases very quickly with this toy example, because the neural network memorizes the training set.
+The model weights are saved to ``pwConv___.hdf5``.

-Also, this example command is small-scale; in practice, you will need a training set of maybe 50,000, and you will want to train for longer than 10 epochs.
+In practice, you will need a training set of maybe 50,000, and you will likely want to train for longer than 10 epochs.